bioinformatics-hub-ke/Our-Activities/tool_hub/RNASeq_toolhub.md

 **SOAP**

 **STAR**

 STAR Aligner(Spliced Transcripts Alignment to a Reference)

-STAR is a splice aware aligner designed to specifically address many of the challenges of RNA-seq data.It shows high accuracy and mapping speed.Alignemnt in STAR involves two steps;
+STAR is a splice aware aligner designed to specifically address many of the challenges of RNA-seq data.It shows high accuracy and mapping speed.
+Alignemnt in STAR involves two steps;

 *Creating genome index